Pumpkin-Garden/Wapp_finder/README.md

-## Web technology scanner based on wappalyzer
+## Web technology scanner based on Wappalyzer
 I was inspired by the quality of web technology discovery by the Wappalyzer app.
 What you are looking at now is a simple wrapper to scan a large list of web servers with JSON parsing for further viewing in Excel.